Open Materials Generation with Inference-Time Reinforcement Learning: Background

 \section{Background}

 We implement OMatG-IRL within the open-source OMatG framework.
-Here, we briefly review the key components of OMatG that are relevant for the CSP task, i.e., its crystal representation and SI-based generative process.
-We then introduce the formulation of policy-gradient RL for continuous-time stochastic generative models, as well as the datasets and evaluation metrics used in our CSP experiments.
+Here, we briefly review the key components of OMatG that are relevant for the CSP task, i.e., its crystal representation and SI-based generative process (see \cref{sec:crystalrep,sec:si}).
+We then introduce the formulation of policy-gradient RL for continuous-time stochastic generative models (see \cref{sec:rl}).